-Here are some shots of the Double Crested Cormorants.
-Please click on the thumbnail image to see the slightly larger version of the picture.
+These two Double-crested Cormorants were diving in a local pond for fish.
+One was successful and the other was out of luck.
+Please click on the thumbnail image to see the slightly larger version of the photo.
 Enjoy!

 Posts tagged ‘cormorants’